 - 1 - 2 Thai chilies thinly sliced

-- Heat a large skillet on high.
-Add pork belly into skillet to sear get a nice browning.
-Don’t overcrowd the pan, work in batches if needed.
-Meat doesn’t need to cook all the way through since it’ll finish cooking in the coconut milk.
-Set aside.
+- Heat a wok or large skillet on medium-high, then add about a tablespoon of oil.
+Add the pork belly and sear until they have nice browning.
+At this point, the meat doesn’t need to be cooked all the way through since it’ll finish cooking in the coconut milk.
+Don’t overcrowd the pan and work in batches if needed.
+Remove pork from the pan then set aside.

-- Pour in coconut milk.
-Add in dried taro leaves and reduce heat to medium heat.
+- Add in the dried taro leaves and reduce the heat to medium heat.
 Let taro leaves slowly absorb coconut milk, occasionally pushing down leaves gently into the coconut milk.
 This will take about 15 - 20 minutes.
-Once coconut milk is completely absorbed, stir to ensure all leaves completely soft.
+Once coconut milk is completely absorbed, stir to ensure all the leaves are completely soft.
 The consistency should be creamy and soft, similar to creamed spinach with no stiff or crunchy leaves.
-Serve with rice and chili vinegar on the side, if desired.

 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and provided for informational purposes.
 Nutrition may vary based on product availability, methods of preparation, origin, and freshness of ingredients, etc. Please consult with your physician or registered dietitian if precise nutrition calculations are needed for health reasons.